Big, ageing valves sometimes leave your business in a considerably tricky situation.

 In case of aging valves, factors contributing to external leakage include

 - Vibrating valve assembly

 Preventing the leakage in old valve

-Preventing the leakage entails improving the sealing mechanism of the aging valve.
-To that end, attention should be paid to key components responsible for proper sealing of the valve.
+Preventing the leakage entails improving the sealing mechanism of the ageing valve.
+To that end, attention should be paid to key components responsible for the proper sealing of the valve.
 Read more here about 5 major threats that can damage your valve packing.